-A.4.1.1 Test Documentation.
+- A.4.1.
+General.
+Tests shall be performed in accordance with Table A-1, in the sequence shown.
+Unless specified otherwise, all tests are conducted at the ambient temperature condition of $+23 \pm 10 \text{ C}$ ( $+73 \pm 18^{\circ}\text{F}$ ). - A.4.1.1.
+Test Documentation.
 Test plans, performance records, equipment, conditions, results, and analyses shall be documented.
 A detailed certification test plan shall be developed and approved by the appropriate safety authority prior to starting the certification tests.
 The detailed certification test plan shall provide descriptions of the following: visual inspections and examinations, fireset, test fixtures, the test firing circuit, and special test equipment that will be used in conducting each test.
 A detailed test report shall be provided to the design safety authority at the completion of the certification testing.
-At a minimum this report shall include the test data, inspection results, diagnostic records, and explanation of anomalous results.

-A.4.1.2 Pre-test Certification.
-Prior to initiating the test sequence, documentation shall be available to certify that all of the EFIs to be used in this certification meet the manufacturer's requirements with respect to workmanship, marking, and conformance to drawings.
+At a minimum, this report shall include: the test data, inspection results, diagnostic records, and explanation of anomalous results. - A.4.1.2.
+Pre-test Verification.
+Prior to initiating the test sequence, documentation shall be available to verify that all of the ILI to be used in this certification meet the manufacturer's requirements with respect to workmanship, marking, and conformance to manufacturer's drawings and specifications.